RobinMalfait/playground-event-sourcing/docs/md/Test/Accounts/withdraw_money_test.md

 ### Given:

 - Account was opened with id of 123, first name of John, last name of Doe, amount of 0.
-- Money was deposited with account id of 123, amount of 100.
+- Money was deposited with id of 123, amount of 100.

 ### When: